Mathews2115/AutoDashBackEnd/readme.md

    * (default password is raspberry)
 10. Update everything: `sudo apt-get -y update && sudo apt-get -y upgrade ; sudo apt-get autoremove ; sudo apt-get dist-upgrade -y ; sudo reboot`

+## CAN Handling
+Don't bother doing any of this if you dont have the hat hooked up - it will cause issues on bootup - like no wifi
 ### Setup WaveShare Dual CAN hat
 https://www.waveshare.com/wiki/2-CH_CAN_HAT
 1. `sudo nano /boot/config.txt`